hhnnhh/zeh_text_generation/README.md

 Transformers can either be based on  Tensorflow, Pytorch or both.
 The present model is based on Tensorflow.

 Model pre-trained on German text and fine-tuned on novel "Spieltrieb" by Juli Zeh.
 Data contains only parts of the novel with randomized chapters to prevent copyright violations.
+Data consists of 79886 words.

 ## Content: